mta-dev/watermarker/README.md

 # JPG watermarker
-Simple application for adding a watermark to images.__
+Simple application for adding a watermark to images.<br />
-Allows to set font, size, color and transparency of the watermark.__
+Allows to set font, size, color and transparency of the watermark.<br />
-Requires .NET Framework 3.5.__
+Requires .NET Framework 3.5.<br />